 After being pulled over for DUI, you must provide the police officer with your name, driver’s license, registration, and car insurance details, however, you do not have to answer any incriminating questions they ask you.
 For example, “how much have you had to drink tonight?”
 You do NOT have to answer this question.
 In fact, it is in your best interest to remain silent and avoid saying anything.
 Again, the conversation is being recorded, so any admission that you were drinking can and will be used against you in court.

 NOTE: the biggest problem with admitting to drinking is how non-specific it is.
-The officer will ask you to admit to how much you’ve had to drink, but will not ask follow-up questions like: “what kind of alcohol, what size drinks, when did you consume them, did you eat anything?”
+The officer will ask you to admit to how much you've had to drink, but will not ask follow-up questions like: "what kind of alcohol, what size drinks, when did you consume alcohol, did you eat anything?"
 It is legal to drink and then drive in Ohio.
 It is not legal to drink and then drive impaired.
-So, if you do admit to drinking, make sure to explain what kind of alcohol you had to drink, when you drank it, over what course of time you drank it, and whether you had anything to eat with it.
+So, if you do admit to drinking, make sure to explain what kind of alcohol, when you drank it, over what course of time you drank it, and whether you had anything to eat with it.

 STEP 4 - Do not submit to any field sobriety tests.

 Police can ask you to step out of your vehicle, however, they cannot force you to perform field sobriety tests.
 These tests are completely voluntary.
 When an officer asks you to step out of your vehicle you need to comply (but do not use your door or vehicle for balance when exiting).
 Once out of your vehicle, respectfully refuse to perform all field sobriety tests.
 Simply explain: "my lawyer told me to NEVER submit to these tests."